Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Locations/Luyarnha/Districts/Grand Cathedral/Shops/Royal Silver's Luster.md

 - Whenever your affected by a spell that
 - Shatter enchantment, can use enchantment to weaken the grip of the enchantment spell on myself and allies
 ## Additional Services
+Able to provide any gem worth up to 500 gp in value.
+- **This includes diamonds for revival**

+Can also provide any gold or silver bands/chains of up to 2,000 gp value.

 ---
 # Party Notes